Our national network

 There are 15 Academic Health Science Networks (AHSNs) across England, established by NHS England in 2013 to spread of innovation at pace and scale - improving health and generating economic growth.

-As the only bodies that connect NHS and academic organisations, local authorities, the third sector and industry, we are catalysts that create the right conditions to facilitate change across whole health and social care economies, with a clear focus on improving outcomes for patients.
-This means we are uniquely placed to identify and spread health innovation at pace and scale; driving the adoption and spread of innovative ideas and technologies across large populations.
+As the only bodies that connect the NHS and academic organisations, local authorities, the third sector and industry, we are catalysts that create the right conditions to facilitate change across whole health and social care economies, with a clear focus on improving outcomes for patients.
+This means we are uniquely placed to identify and spread health innovation quickly; driving the adoption and spread of innovative ideas and technologies across large populations.

 Each AHSN works within its own area to develop projects, programmes and initiatives that reflect the diversity of our local populations and healthcare challenges.
 However, we all share the following priorities:

 - Promoting economic growth: fostering opportunities for industry to work effectively with the NHS

 - Diffusing innovation: creating the environment to identify and spread innovation at pace and scale, and supporting collaboration across boundaries to adopt and spread innovation at pace and scale

 - Improving patient safety: using our knowledge, expertise and networks to bring together patients, healthcare staff and partners to determine priorities and develop and implement solutions

 - Optimising medicine use: ensuring that medication is used to its maximum benefit – improving safety and making efficient use of NHS resources

 - Improving quality and reducing variation: by spreading best practice we increase productivity and reduce variation, thereby improving patient outcomes

 - Putting research into practice: our strong links with academia mean we are uniquely placed to support the translation of research into clinical practice